rishikeshxyadav/PwC-Call-centrer-Trends/README.md

 # Data Sourcing

-The Dataset used for this analysis was given by [Pwc Switzerland](https://www.theforage.com/virtual-internships/prototype/a87GpgE6tiku7q3gu/PwC-Power-BI-Virtual-Case-Experience) and available at:
+The Dataset used for this analysis was provided by [Pwc Switzerland](https://www.theforage.com/virtual-internships/prototype/a87GpgE6tiku7q3gu/PwC-Power-BI-Virtual-Case-Experience) and available at:

 - [Call Center Dataset](https://github.com/rishikeshxyadav/PwC-Call-centrer-Trends/blob/main/01%20Call-Center-Dataset.xlsx)